Lost and stray dogs

 - The owner of the dog (if known) or any details on the tag or collar

-You may be contacted by an Animal Welfare Officer for more details or to arrange collection if you are holding the dog.
+You may be contacted by a Dog Control Officer for more details or to arrange collection if you are holding the dog.

-If an Animal Welfare Officer is not available e.g. outwith normal office hours or on public holidays you should contact (or take the dog to) your nearest police station.
+If a Dg Control Officer is not available e.g. outwith normal office hours or on public holidays you should contact (or take the dog to) your nearest police station.

 If the dog is dangerous, you should also immediately telephone your nearest police station particularly if it is near a school or another location where children are present.